mbatchkarov/learning_rust/README.md

 ### TODOs

-- for numpy version, use `sklearn.pairwise` to compute distances
+- for numpy version, use `sklearn.pairwise` to compute distances --> runtime goes from 1.2s to 0.38s (with 1 job) and 0.25s (with n_jobs == N_cpu)
+- Bug to fix: python version sometimes crashes due to division by zero when averaging the data points in a cluster (when the cluster is empty).
+This bug likey exists in the  C/Rust version too but I didn't see any warnings or errors
 - profile C/Rust some more and try to vectorize the tight inner loop (distance between all centroids and data points)